jxnblk/reflexbox/README.md

 ## Configuration

-Values for the spacing scale and breakpoints can be configured with [React Context](https://facebook.github.io/react/docs/context.html).
+Values for the breakpoints can be configured with [React Context](https://facebook.github.io/react/docs/context.html).

 To configure reflexbox, add `childContextTypes` and `getChildContext` to a container component.